The backstory goes like this: At some unspecified point in the future, humanity has spread into space. Over time, three

 Nine years of war later, a truce is declared and the three races agree to share the gate.
 Shortly after that, InfintiCorp unveils its "InfinitiGate", a reverse-engineered version of the ancient gate.
 The game itself picks up fifty years later, when things have started getting interesting.

-Sadly, the game was shut down on September 22, 2004, after an extremely short run.
-That said, the fans continue to do their best to revive the game via the Earth and Beyond Emulator, including classes that were dummied out prior to the game's launch.
+Sadly, the game was shut down on September 22, 2004, after a comparatively very short run; it was this failure, along with that of Command & Conquer: Renegades, that would ultimately doom Westwood and lead into its absorption into EA Los Angeles and the eventual departure of every single Westwooder from EA.
+That said, diehard fans of the game continued to do their best to revive the game via the Earth and Beyond Emulator, including classes that were dummied out prior to the game's launch, and the game's server and client can now be emulated for the curious.

 See also EVE Online, which launched around the same time (and was commonly perceived as the game's primary rival) but lasted much, much longer.

 Tropes appearing in Earth and Beyond include: